NadzTiwing/agunity_tech_challenge/challenge_1/README.md

 ### Steps:

 1. Open then edit the script.ts file.
-Add the open weather map API key inside the apiKey variable.
+Set the value of the apiKey variable with the open weather map API key then save.
 2. Open the terminal, transpile the ts file into js file by entering the command: tsc script.ts
 3. Click the index.html